EthelEz/DicomFhirConverter/Readme.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## Documentation

+To understand how the IG was generated, please refer to the [SushiGen](dicom2fhirIG/SushiGen.md) documentation.

 ## License

 This project is not licensed yet, since it's a personal project and under development.